Disney Springs - West Side

 - AMC Movies at Disney Springs 24 — watch the latest films at a state-of-the-art 24 screen cinema with rocker-style stadium seating including one with 3D technology.
 Six of the auditoriums offer “Fork & Screen” full-service dining and reserved seating.

-- Characters in Flight operated by Aerophile — a tethered balloon flight up to a height of around 400 feet giving you a fantastic view of all of Disney Springs and the surrounding resort area.
+- Aérophile: The World Leader in Balloon Flight — a tethered balloon flight up to a height of around 400 feet giving you a fantastic view of all of Disney Springs and the surrounding resort area.
 The ride lasts around 8 to 10 minutes and operates from 8:30 a.m. to 12:00 a.m. daily, weather permitting.
 Prices are $18 for adults and $12 for children.

 Most entertainment venues also offer food and drink.

 Disney announced in June 2015 that Disney Quest would close sometime in 2016 and will be replaced by The NBA Experience.
 In November 2016 they confirmed it would now close some time in 2017 and in January 2017 they gave the final date as July 3, 2017.

 Dining at West Side

 There are a number of table service restaurants serving lunch and dinner at West Side: